Comet Beginnings and Ends

 (inactive comet?)

 The meteors not associated with a meteor shower are bits of rock from asteroids.
-The meteors that ARE associated with a meteor shower are much too fragile to survive their trip through our atmosphere.
+The meteors that ARE associated with a meteor shower are much too fragile to survive their trip through our atmosphere and burn up at altitudes above 50 kilometers.
 Some of the comet dust intercepts the Earth at much slower speeds than those making the meteors and can make its way to the surface gently.
 Don Brownlee, an astronomer at the University of Washington has pioneered the collection of this comet dust in the stratosphere.
 More information about the comet dust samples is available at the Stratospheric Dust web site at the Planetary Materials Curation office of NASA.

 Other Comet Sites on the Web